 Did You Know?

 Chase prepares to stick a needle through the patient, Addie's, right eye.
 This eye is very dark, appearing to be a very dark brown while Addie's left eye is light, appearing gray or light blue.
-She doesn't have different colored eyes - the true color (matching the left) can be seen during the fight in the opening scene when she starts to go ballistic on her opponent.
+She doesn't have different colored eyes, because in preparation for the procedure they would have administered eyedrops to dilate the pupil to allow access for the needle without risking damage to the iris muscles.
 See more

 Dr. Gregory House